Peter Kiołbassa: Treasurer and later life

 Kiołbassa served in the Customs Department, and in 1891, he ran for Chicago Treasurer, as a part of a slate of Democratic candidates, making him the first Pole in that position.
 Banks were not cooperative with him, refusing to lend him a necessary $15 million bond without proper backing.
 He found backing from his political allies and the Polish American community.
 When offered the choice on what to do with the interest, he broke tradition from his predecessors, who would keep the interest from successful financial decisions for themselves.
 Kiołbassa earned the nickname "Honest Pete" because he chose to turn the $44,000 in interest back to the city, fulfilling his campaign promise.

 Kiołbassa was urged to run for governor of Illinois after his term as Treasurer.
 He did not believe the state would vote for a foreign-born governor, despite the successful election of German-born John Peter Altgeld.
 He became alderman in 1896, narrowly defeating John F. Smulski.
 In his later life, he became commissioner of public works and buildings commissioner, where he became entangled in controversies regarding poor construction across the city.
-His public image tarnished, Chicago mayor Carter Harrison Jr. defended Kiołbassa, saying he had been "scandalously wronged" by problems that occurred under his predecessors' watch.
+His public image tarnished, Carter Harrison IV (the mayor of Chicago) defended Kiołbassa, saying he had been "scandalously wronged" by problems that occurred under his predecessors' watch.
 Kiołbassa tendered his resignation, never to return to elected office.